suvansh/CLAIRe/README.md

 Note that CLAIRe's [Docker Compose file](docker-compose.yml) relies on Chroma being in the same directory as CLAIRe, but you can edit the path to suit your setup.

 Open [http://localhost:3000](http://localhost:3000) in your browser to use CLAIRe!

+### Debugging
+To debug issues with CLAIRe, the first stop is the Docker logs: `docker logs claire-claire-1` for the CLAIRe container, and `docker logs claire-server-1` for the Chroma container.
+The frontend will display a catch-all error message in red text if there's an issue with the backend, but the logs will be the best way to figure out what's going on.

 ### Development
 First, run Chroma